Average But Inspired

 After: The Office and Guest Room Combo

-After I painted the room over the course of a weekend, I got to work updating it (especially the mirror wall – more on that project in a future post), furnishing it, and decorating it.
+After I painted the room over the course of a weekend, I got to work updating it (especially the mirror wall – more on that mirrored wall makeover here!), furnishing it, and decorating it.
 It looks and functions like a whole new space, and I’m excited to share my tips for creating an office and guest room combo!

 This office and guest room combo space works great as a multi-purpose room!
 Get tips on creating a welcoming guest room and office in this post.